jeffmcwhirter/rdx/README.md

 To send email notifications when running in AWS EC2 you need to do a couple of things.
 * Enable AWS SES.
 First,  you need to enable Amazon's <a href="https://docs.bitnami.com/aws/how-to/use-ses/">Simple Email Service</a> and verify your email addresses.

 * Configure RAMADDA.
-In  RAMADDA's  Admin Settings-Site and Contact Information specify an administrator email (as specified in SES) and provide the Mail server, e.g.:
+In  RAMADDA's  Admin Settings-&gt;Site and Contact Information page specify an administrator email (as specified in SES) and provide the Mail server, e.g.:

 <pre>
 email-smtp.us-west-2.amazonaws.com